Top FinTech Companies in the USA to Keep an Eye On

-- Customisable payment options: Businesses can customise their payment options and choose from over 135 currencies to support international customers.
+- Customizable payment options: Businesses can customize their payment options and choose from over 135 currencies to support international customers.

-- Fraud protection: It has advanced fraud protection tools, including machine learning algorithms and customisable rules, to help businesses minimise the risk of fraudulent transactions.
+- Fraud protection: It has advanced fraud protection tools, including machine learning algorithms and customizable rules, to help businesses minimize the risk of fraudulent transactions.

 - Subscription management: It offers tools for managing recurring payments and cancellations for businesses offering subscription-based services.

 - Developer-friendly: Stripe's API and documentation make it easy for developers to integrate Stripe's payment processing into their applications.

 Navan is a business travel and expense management platform that provides companies with various tools and services to help them manage their travel expenses.
 The platform uses machine learning to optimise travel plans and save companies money on travel expenses.

 - Founded in 2015

 - Funds raised: $2.2 billion

 - Personalized travel options: Navan offers personalized travel options for employees based on their preferences and past travel history, allowing them to book flights, hotels, and rental cars quickly and easily.